 As I said, there are many very interesting options.
-You can mix and match any 3 of the 21 options to build out your own itinerary and choose your preferred destinations: all travelers have different tastes and traveling styles, so as usual we let you decide on your own (we have a map below our favorites too to help you out).
+You can mix and match any 3 of the 21 options to build out your own itinerary and choose your preferred destinations: all travelers have different tastes and travel styles, so as usual, we let you decide on your own (we have a map below our favorites too to help you out).

 Buses are convenient and affordable in Spain and there is also a well-developed train network.
 If you go for a car rental, your Marriott Bonvoy card has free coverage so you can decline the expensive insurance that car rental companies always try to sell you.

 Whatever type of trip you want, at least one of these 21 hotels will be a great spot to stay almost for free.

 Of course, they aren’t in the most popular tourist-y destinations (those cost a lot more points), but that’s actually positive: you’ll discover the more authentic cities and immerse yourself in Spanish culture.

 If you’re a city slicker, you still have an option in a large vibrant city (Spain’s 3rd largest), the AC Hotel smack in the heart of Valencia on the Mediterranean Coast.

 Like beaches and nice nature reserves?
 Head to the AC Hotel Almería in the famed Costa del Sol region.
 I was there a month ago, it is in a great location in the middle of the vibrant town center.